Controlled Diffusions under Full, Partial and Decentralized Information: Existence of Optimal Policies and Discrete-Time Approximations: Near Optimality of Control Policies Designed for Discrete-time Models via Sampling

 with

-With $n=\frac{1}{h}$, the above define a discrete-time decentralized POMDP with transition kernel ${\cal T}_n$ and cost function $\tilde{c}_n$.
+With $n=\frac{1}{h}$, the above define a discrete-time decentralized POMDP.
 Again, for the decentralized model, similar proof technique as in Theorem~\ref{TNearOptimFull}, gives us the following near- optimality result\,. \begin{theorem} Suppose that Assumptions \hyperlink{D1}{{(D1)}}, \hyperlink{D2}{{(D2)}} and \hyperlink{D3}{{(D3)}} hold.
-Then, the optimal value of the discrete-time model (\ref{discreteDecenModel}) convergences to the optimal value of the original continuous-time model.
-Moreover, for every $\epsilon > 0$, there exists $h > 0$ so that the solution of the discrete-time approximation gives a policy (i.e., a policy $U_{kh}^{i,\epsilon}=\gamma^{i,\epsilon}(Y_{rh}, r \in \{0,1,\cdots, k\})$, $i=1,\cdots ,N$ an optimal solution of (\ref{EDisNMesA})) which is near optimal for the original continuous-time model. \end{theorem}
+Then \begin{itemize} \item[(i)] The optimal value of the discrete-time model (\ref{EDisNMesA}) convergences to the optimal value of the original continuous-time model. \item[(ii)] For every $\epsilon > 0$, there exists $h > 0$ so that the solution of the discrete-time approximation gives a policy (i.e., a policy $U_{kh}^{i,\epsilon}=\gamma^{i,\epsilon}(Y_{rh}, r \in \{0,1,\cdots, k\})$, $i=1,\cdots ,N$ an optimal solution of (\ref{EDisNMesA})) which is near optimal for the original continuous-time model. \end{itemize} \end{theorem}